Nicotine withdrawal: Signs and symptoms

-Definition

-Nicotine withdrawal refers to the effects that nicotine-dependent individuals experience after they discontinue or decrease nicotine use.
-Nicotine is an addictive substance found most commonly in tobacco and tobacco products including cigarettes, cigars, chewing tobacco, e-cigarette liquid, pipe tobacco, snus, snuff, and nicotine medications such as nicotine gum.
-Withdrawal is the body's reaction to not having the nicotine it had become accustomed to.
-Withdrawal is most common and intense in cigarette smokers and intermediate in smokeless and e-cigarette users.
-The symptoms of nicotine withdrawal usually appear 2–3 hours after last intake of nicotine and peak in 2–3 days.In a minority of smokers, cravings may persist for years.
-Nicotine withdrawal itself does not cause significant physical symptoms and is not life-threatening.
-However, the associated cravings can be as intense as those experienced during withdrawal from other substances.
-Following the initial withdrawal period, many individuals experience improvements in anxiety, depression, and overall quality of life.
-In fact, former smokers often find themselves in a better state compared to when they were actively smoking.

 Causes

 Various factors have been proposed to account for nicotine withdrawal.
 Nicotine binds to nicotinic receptors in the brain that, in turn, cause an increase in dopamine.
 Dopamine is the major chemical that stimulates reward centers in the brain.
 The brain recruits an opposing force to dampen the effects of nicotine and this causes tolerance (the reduction in the effect of nicotine).
 The onset of this opposing force and the fact that the brain becomes used to and dependent on nicotine to function normally is known as physical dependence.
 When nicotine intake is decreased, the brain's opposing force is now unopposed and this causes withdrawal symptoms.
 It also appears that opiate, serotonergic, glutamic, cannabinoid, and corticotrophin receptors may play a role in nicotine withdrawal.
 In addition, smoking becomes conditioned to environmental cues that can then prompt withdrawal symptoms.
 In the brain, the dorsal striatum may be associated with physical (motor) but not affective withdrawal sign.